golemhq/golem/docs/source/settings.md

 - *test_data*

-Where to store store test data.
-Options are: 'infile', 'csv'.
+The location to store test data.
+Options are: 'infile' and 'csv'.
 Default is 'csv.'.

-With option 'infile' test data is stored inside the test file itself as a list of dictionaries.
-With option 'csv' test data is stored in csv file in the same folder as the test itself and with the same name as the test, e.g.: tests/some_test.py -> tests/some_test.csv
+With 'test_data' = 'infile'  data is stored inside the test file as a list of dictionaries.

+With 'test_data' = 'csv' data is stored in a csv file in the same folder of the test and with the same name, e.g.: /tests/some_test.py -> /tests/some_test.csv

 - *wait_hook*